 When the temperature drops and snow is in the air, winter construction jobs can be hard to come by.
 If you're a general contractor who relies on warm weather to keep your business going, winter can be an unwelcome time of year.
-But it doesn't have to be.
+But it doesn't have to be with preparedness.

 There are things you can do to help keep a steady stream of clients coming your way year-round.
 Here are a few ideas to help you stay busy when the temperature starts falling.